Dyr0tH/NewsPrism/README.md

 3. Set up MySQL database:

-   - Create a MySQL database named `pynews`.
+   - Create a MySQL database named `pynews`, A `docker-compose.yaml` is provided for quick setup.
-   - Update the database configuration in `config.py`.
+   - Update the database configuration in `db_connectivity.py`.

 4. Run the application: